-Currently, Washington D.C. buildings eligible for the 1 to 100 Energy Star score received an average rating of 63 (last reported in 2018) but the score required to be ENERGY STAR-certified as a top-performing building is 75, providing room for improvement.
+Currently, Washington D.C. buildings eligible for the 1 to 100 Energy Star score received an average rating of 75 (last reported in 2020), up 10 points since the CEDC act was launched in 2018.
+According to ENERGY STAR’s standards, a top-performing building must have a score of 75, showing that D.C. is right on target.
 4 Large buildings, such as hospitals and universities, contribute the majority of emissions in the district.5

 How Does Reporting Work?

 Eligible buildings must track and report their annual energy and water use using the ENERGY STAR Portfolio Manager® tool.
 The owner of a covered building must submit their previous year’s data on the portfolio manager tool by April 1st of each year.6